Skip to content

 4. Interpersonal Effectiveness: learning to navigate relationships and maintain self-respect.

-What can I expect from a Dialectical Behavioral Therapy (DBT) session?
+What can I expect from sessions in Dialectical Behavioral Therapy (DBT)?

 Dialectical Behavioral Therapy (DBT) sessions typically focus on building the four core skills mentioned above: mindfulness, distress tolerance, emotion regulation, and interpersonal effectiveness.